containerd/containerd/runtime/v2/README.md

 During a `delete` binary call, the shim MUST ensure that filesystem is also unmounted.
 Filesystems are provided by the containerd snapshotters.

+### Events

+The shim MUST publish a `runtime.TaskExitEventTopic` when the container exits.
+If the shim collects Out of Memory events, it SHOULD also publish a `runtime.TaskOOMEventTopic`.

 ### Other

 #### Unsupported rpcs